os-lecture/2023S-os-lectures/lec9/p4-fs-lab.md

-│ ├── fs (Modification: Add support for regular files in the file system) │ │ ├── inode.rs (new: encapsulate the Inode abstraction provided by easy-fs into the OSInode seen by the kernel │ │ and implement the File Trait of the fs submodule) │ ├── loader.rs (removed: application loader loader submodule, this chapter begins to load applications from the file system) │ ├── mm
+│ ├── fs (Modification: Add support for regular files in the file system) │ │ ├── inode.rs (new: encapsulate the Inode abstraction provided by easy-fs into the OSInode seen by the kernel │ │ and implement the File Trait of the fs submodule) │ ├── loader.rs (removed: application loader submodule, this chapter begins to load applications from the file system) │ ├── mm
 │ │ ├── memory_set.rs (modification: insert MMIO virtual page when creating address space)
 │ ├── syscall